javokhirsavriev/javokhirsavriev/README.md

-# Hi 👋, I'm Javokhir
+# Hi 👋, I'm Javohir Savriy

 - 📱 I’m Mobile Software Engineer.
-- 🤯 Developing for Android since 2020 and iOS since 2023.
+- 🤯 Developing for Android since 2020 and KMP since 2022.
 - 💻 Currently working on very cool projects.
-- 🌱 I’m currently learning iOS and KMP.
 - 📫 I'm available to answer your questions related to programming on any platform.
 Just connect me :)

 ## Connect me